Vaccination

 Shingles vaccination

 Did you know that nearly one in three Canadians will suffer from shingles in one form or another during their lives?
-This reactivation of the virus that causes the chickenpox, which often occurs as of the age of 50, is characterized by a skin rash that can be horribly painful.
+This reactivation of the virus that causes the chickenpox, which often occurs as of the age of 50 or in people who are immunodepressed, is characterized by a skin rash that can be horribly painful.
 Thankfully, a vaccine does exist.

 A little vaccine that goes a long way in terms of peace of mind

 Worried about shingles?
-Your pharmacist can assess you, prescribe and even administer the shingles vaccine.
+To prevent inconveniences and possible complications related to shingles, your pharmacist can assess you, prescribe and even administer the shingles vaccine.
 That means one less doctor’s visit for you!

 Book an appointment